 To qualify, you must:

 - have at least 5% deposit

-- be planning to buy a home within the price limits in the table above
+- be planning to buy a home within the scheme's price limits

 - be purchasing a property you intend to use as your primary home

 While taking out a Help to Buy equity loan to boost your buying power might sound like a no-brainer, there are a number of pros and cons to this scheme.

 Check out our guide to Help to Buy equity loans to find out more.